-CityKidz kids have what it takes to break the cycle of poverty.
+CityKidz children have what it takes to break the cycle of poverty.

-Additionally, our CityYouth Program helps CityKidz youth to become “servant leaders,” not only within CityKidz, but also throughout the community.
+Additionally, our CityYouth program helps youth to become “servant leaders,” not only within CityKidz, but also throughout the community.

 ‘Internal outcome’ scores went through the roof after children attended our program for three or more years.

-These ‘internal outcomes’ deal with perceptions and attitudes that children have that dictate how they think and act in any given circumstance.
-Researchers saw significant increases on each and every one of the following criteria:
+These ‘internal outcomes’ deal with perceptions and attitudes children have that dictate how they think and act in any given circumstance.
+Researchers found that children who attended CityKidz programs for three or more years demonstrated:

 • increased awareness of their God-given potential